 Climate Resiliency

-In 2017, Massachusetts implemented the Municipal Vulnerability Preparedness grant program (MVP) to support cities and towns improve resilience to climate change.
 In 2018, Monterey completed its MVP Planning process and Hazard Mitigation and Climate Adaptation Plan.
 These assessments qualified the Town to be a Certified MVP Community and, therefore, eligible for grant funding to implement the priority actions identified in the planning process.
 With funds from the Mass DEP and The MVP program, the Town of Monterey is working on the following climate resilience projects.

-Main St./Route 23 Culvert Replacement
+Main Rd./Route 23 Culvert Replacement

 Streams are routed through under-road structures (culverts) that are often significantly narrower than the width of the streams during normal flow.
 Culverts that are too small can cause flood hazards, need more maintenance, and are more likely to fail (flood or wash out completely) during storm events.
-The undersized culvert on Route 23, Main St., next to Monterey Town Hall, routes the Konkapot River and constricts the flow of the upstream inlet.
-During heavy storm events, the constriction can cause flooding of the Town’s center, especially the basement level of Town Hall.
+The undersized culvert on Route 23, Main Rd., next to Monterey Town Hall, routes the Konkapot River and constricts the flow of the upstream inlet.
+During heavy storm events, the constriction can cause flooding of the Town’s center, especially the basement level of the Town Hall.
 Upgrading the culvert is considered a top-priority project identified in the MVP Plan.
 This project involves preparing the final engineering evaluation, developing conceptual plans, and securing permitting for the enlargement of the Main St. culvert.
 The upgraded culvert design will increase flood resiliency, reduce community risk, and restore natural habitats.

 The images in the tab to the left show the estimated flooding of a current 100-year (1% chance) storm without culvert replacement and that same storm with the replacement of a 25’ wide structure that meets Massachusetts Road-Stream Crossing Standards.